 Two more driving tips for when you're going for the gold, though.
 First off, don't break any rules of competition, which means no speeding or breaking any other traffic laws.
 If you gather too much speed and then try to brake, you could put wear and tear on those brakes or even cause an accident.
 Additionally, tune out those roaring crowds and focus on what's going on inside the competition ring.
 That means you should watch out for sharp turns, gusts of wind or upcoming hills.
 All of those factors can bring on trailer sway, the leading cause of towing accidents.
 The name describes what happens fairly effectively -- when winds or sharp curves cause the load to become unbalanced, the trailer swings violently and sometimes causes the driver to lose control.
 If you experience trailer sway, don't press on the brakes or try to turn the wheel.
 Rather, you should stay off the brakes and hold the wheel straight.

 Ready to go for the towing gold?
-There are tons of other articles and links you can use for your training on the next page.
+There are tons of other articles and links you can use for your training below.